 Reebok Legacy Lifter 2 Sizing

-The only potential sizing issue I could see others having with this model is the strap construction in regard to folks with high arches.
+The only potential sizing issue I could see others having with this model is the strap construction regarding folks with high arches.
 However, I think that’s a small subset of lifters that may want to consider shifting their sizing with the Reebok Legacy Lifter 2.

 Reebok Legacy Lifter 2 Heel Height